-Christian Whiton has extensive experience with international business, finance, politics and foreign policy issues.
+Christian Whiton has extensive experience with international business, finance, politics, and foreign policy issues.
+He is the author of "Smart Power: Between Diplomacy and War."

-Prior to joining DC International Advisory as a principal, Mr. Whiton served as a U.S. State Department official from 2003-2009, first as a special advisor to the Under Secretary of State for Global Affairs, and then as a deputy special envoy.
+Prior to joining DCIA as a principal, Mr. Whiton served as a U.S. State Department official from 2003-2009, first as a special advisor to the Under Secretary of State for Global Affairs, and then as a deputy special envoy.
 Mr. Whiton advised the Under Secretary on strategic communications and public affairs.
-He managed the Office of the Special Envoy, and acted as the senior policy advisor on North Korean human rights and transnational issues, interacting extensively with Asian and European governments and numerous international organizations.
-He spoke frequently in public about U.S. policy and programs.
+He helped establish the Office of the Special Envoy, and acted as the senior policy advisor on North Korean human rights and transnational issues, working extensively with Asian and European governments and numerous international organizations.

-Mr. Whiton received undergraduate degrees in History and Economics from Tulane University.
-He holds an MBA from the UCLA Anderson School of Management, where he focused on strategy and management.
-Mr. Whiton writes and speaks frequently about business and foreign policy issues, appearing on the Fox News Channel and other networks.
-His articles have been published by the Daily Caller, Wall Street Journal, TIME, Fox News Opinion, and numerous other publications.
+Mr. Whiton earned undergraduate degrees in History and Economics from Tulane University.
+He holds an MBA from the UCLA Anderson School of Management.
+Mr. Whiton writes and speaks frequently about business and foreign policy issues, appearing on the Fox News Channel, CNBC, CNN, BBC, and other networks.
+His articles have been published by the Wall Street Journal, Washington Post, Time, Daily Caller, Huffington Post, and numerous other publications.